 Amble through the boulevards and parks of Minsk

-Most capital cities are marked by a high level of noise and a jumble of activity wherever you look.
-Not so Minsk.
-For a city of nearly two million people, the atmosphere is universally calm, the skies are huge and there is a real sense of open space.
-At times, you can stroll for ages in areas of parkland and not see another soul, but without feeling nervous in the process.
-The streets are spotlessly clean and free from crime.
-Many of the sights can be reached on foot and in so doing, you will rediscover an activity that is largely lost in the West: that of promenading.
-Everywhere you look, even in the depths of winter and no matter what the time of day or night, you will see people strolling, locked in conversation and arm in arm.
-Teenagers mingle with families, young children, older people and young women on their own or in twos, just taking the air, enjoying the sights, chatting and relishing the fact that they have, for a short while, stepped off the merry-go-round of life.
+In many cities of the world, there is a feeling of claustrophobia as buildings close in on top of each other.
+But in Minsk, the skies are huge and there is a real sense of open space.
+Wherever you meander, vast and sweeping panoramas unfold before your gaze, all with a host of different sights.
+At times it feels you can stroll for ages in areas of parkland and not see another soul, but without feeling nervous in the process.
+The streets are spotlessly clean and free from crime or even antisocial behaviour.
+Access to all areas of interest to the visitor by public transport is simple and uncomplicated, not to say impressively efficient.
+Many of the sights can be reached on foot and in so doing, you will rediscover an activity that is largely lost in the West these days: that of promenading.
+This is because walking is seen as so much more than simply a mechanical act of propulsion from A to B. Rather, it is an art form to be savoured, with every footstep to be relished.
+Everywhere you look, even in the depths of winter and no matter what the time of day or night, you will see people strolling, apparently aimlessly, but locked in conversation and arm in arm.
+Here in Minsk (and indeed, everywhere in Belarus), teenagers mingle with families, young children, older people and young women on their own or in twos, just taking the air, enjoying the sights, chatting and relishing the fact that they have, for a short while, stepped off the merry-go-round of life.

 Pay your respects at the National Memorial Complex

-If you take only one out-of-town trip while in Minsk, then try to make it this one.
-Only 75km from the capital, this memorial complex bears witness to the horrors of Nazi barbarism during the Great Patriotic War.
+If you're only able to make one day trip from Minsk, make it this one.
+Just 75km from the capital, this complex showcases the horrors of Nazi barbarism during the Great Patriotic War.
 It was constructed on the site of the former village of Khatyn, which was razed to the ground in the spring of 1943 and its inhabitants brutally butchered.
-At the centre of the complex is a truly astonishing bronze sculpture, the 6m-high The Unconquered Man.
-The tragedy of Khatyn was not just an isolated episode in this tumultuous war, for the experience was replicated many times over on the territory of the Soviet Union.
-Every visitor to Belarus is struck by the large number of war memorials that exist and the extent to which the conflict continues to dominate the national psyche.
-A visit to Khatyn helps to place all of this in the right context.
+At the centre of the complex is a truly sobering bronze sculpture, the 6m-high The Unconquered Man.
+Before you go, do visit the excellent English-language website for a full description of the terrible events in 1943 and for further details of the memorial complex that exists today.

 Explore a landscape of birch forests and snow-edged lakes